mimblewimble/docs/docs/wiki/introduction/mimblewimble/mimblewimble.md

 There is a subtle problem with Mimblewimble blocks and transactions as described above, that needs to be addressed.
 Given a set of inputs, outputs and transaction kernels, a subset of these will combine to reconstruct a valid transaction.

-Consider the two following transcations:
+Consider the two following transactions:

 ```text linenums="1"
 (in1, in2) -> (out1)        |  (kern1)
      (in3) -> (out2, out3)  |  (kern2)
 ```

-We can aggregate them into a block (simply another transcation):
+We can aggregate them into a block (simply another transaction):

 :   *aggregated block/transaction*